jaker821/timeclock-app/help.md

 ## 📝 Notes
 - Data is stored locally in the database file: **timeclock.db**.
 - Make regular backups of this file to ensure no data is lost.
-- Users’ PINs are currently stored in plain text.
-A future update will add **PIN hashing** for better security.

 ---